Lamden/docs/docs/installing_node.md

 * 2 TB transfer

 :::info
-The storage space is a critical factor if you are planning to join the Main Network consider more storage space.
+The storage space is a critical factor if you are planning to join the Main Network to consider more storage space.
 :::

 * * *

 ### Install all necessary components

 :::info
-If you are going to launch Private Blockchain network you need to repeat all steps below for your delegates.
-Another option to clone first instance as many times as many delegates you would like to have for your blockchain.
+If you are going to launch a Private Blockchain network, you need to repeat all steps below for your delegates.
+Another option to clone the first instance as many times as many delegates you would like to have for your blockchain.
 :::

 ### Install Pip3